d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/large-pretraining-transformers.md

 Inheriting the same architecture and using the same compute budget of Gopher, Chinchilla :cite:`hoffmann2022training` is a substantially smaller (70 billion parameters) model that trains much longer (1.4 trillion training tokens), outperforming Gopher on many tasks and emphasizing more on the number of tokens than the number of parameters.
 To continue the scaling line of language modeling, PaLM (Pathway Language Model) :cite:`chowdhery2022palm`, a 540-billion-parameter Transformer decoder with modified designs pretrained on 780 billion tokens, outperformed average human performance on the BIG-Bench benchmark :cite:`srivastava2022beyond`.
 Its next version, PaLM 2 :cite:`anil2023palm`, scaled data and model roughly 1:1 and improved multilingual and reasoning capabilities.
-Large language models, such as Minerva  :cite:`lewkowycz2022solving` that further trains a generalist (PaLM) and Galactica :cite:`taylor2022galactica` that is not trained on a general corpus, showed promising quantitative and scientific reasoning capabilities.
+Other large language models, such as Minerva  :cite:`lewkowycz2022solving` that further trains a generalist (PaLM) and Galactica :cite:`taylor2022galactica` that is not trained on a general corpus, showed promising quantitative and scientific reasoning capabilities.

 Open-sourced releases, such as OPT (Open Pretrained Transformers) :cite:`zhang2022opt`, BLOOM :cite:` scao2022bloom`, and FALCON :cite:`penedo2023refinedweb`, democratized research and use of large language models.
-Focusing on computational efficiency at inference time, the open-sourced Llama 1 :cite:`touvron2023llama` outperforms much larger models by training on more tokens than usual.
+Focusing on computational efficiency at inference time, the open-sourced Llama 1 :cite:`touvron2023llama` outperformed much larger models by training on more tokens than what was typically used.
 The updated Llama 2 :cite:`touvron2023llama2` further increased the pretraining corpus by 40%, leading to product models that may match the performance of competitive close-sourced models.